Level/abstract-level/README.md

 #### `chainedBatch.close([callback])`

 Free up underlying resources.
-This should be done even if the chained batch has zero queued operations.
+This should be done even if the chained batch has zero operations.
 Automatically called by `write()` so normally not necessary to call, unless the intent is to discard a chained batch without committing it.
 The `callback` function will be called with no arguments.
 If no callback is provided, a promise is returned.
 Closing the batch is an idempotent operation, such that calling `close()` more than once is allowed and makes no difference.

 #### `chainedBatch.length`

-The number of queued operations on the current batch.
+The number of operations in this chained batch, including operations that were added by [`prewrite`](#hook--dbhooksprewrite) hook functions if any.

 #### `chainedBatch.db`